 Welcome to LetsGambleUSA.com: an in-depth guide to the US gambling industry.
 Our experts provide analysis of US gambling laws and updates on legal online gambling in the United States.

-Online Gambling in the USA
+History of Online Gambling in the United States

 The US government has more stringently regulated online gambling.
 Some of the federal laws that encompass online gambling include the Federal Act Wire of 1961 and the UIGEA (Unlawful Internet Gambling Enforcement Act) of 2006.
 The former outlaws interstate wagering on sports but fails to address the other forms of gambling.
 The latter did not explicitly ban online gaming.
 However, it disallowed US-based payment processors from participating in any financial transactions involving online gaming services.
 These rigid regulations made most online gaming operators decide to move their businesses offshore where they can be left untouched by US federal laws.